maluta/EARC/community.md

 subtitle: Edtech Advancement Research Community
 ---

-<center><i>Do you want to contribute?
-Feel free to add ideas, to discuss and share code for a better education!
-Drop a line below</i></center>
+<center><i>do you want to contribute? if you want to add ideas, discuss and code for a better education drop a line here. you are welcome!</i></center>

 <div class="disqus-comments">
 <div class="comments">